RudraMenon/RudraMenon.github.io/index.md

 plot1
 ```
 ### Null Hypothesis
-We want to prove that more than 50% of player on the team get the appropriate amount, as predicted by our analysis in the previous step, within fifty points.
+We want to prove that more than 50% of player on the team get the appropriate amount, as predicted by our Exploratory Data Analysis, within fifty points.
 Therefore, our null hypothesis is:

 _50% of players or more will not get to play the right amount of points, within fifty points, based on their per_point score._

 ### Calucations

+We then set forth calculating our variables for testing.
+If you are unfamiliar with hypothesis testing and would like to learn more, [click here](https://opentextbc.ca/researchmethods/chapter/understanding-null-hypothesis-testing/).
+Essentially, we will be measuring the likelihood that, across our data, our prediction with the sample result (the mean of the data) will hold true.
+The smaller the p value, the less likely that the relationship perported by the null hypothesis is to exist.
+This means we are more likely we are to have presumed correctly in the objective of our experiment and can reject the null hypothesis (which states the opposite of what we are hoping to prove).
+In our calcuations, N is equal to the number of players on the team, 31.
+Our pa value is .5, representing the percentage of the data we are expecting to meet the qualification.
+Our expected value is also .5, equal to the pa.
+We are hoping the data
+generates a p value that is less than .05, indicating that the likelihood of null hypothesis is less than 5%.
 ```markdown
 n <- 31
 pa <- 0.5